Julian Amery

 Harold Julian Amery, Baron Amery of Lustleigh, PC (27 March 1919 – 3 September 1996) was a British Conservative Party politician, who served as a Member of Parliament (MP) for 39 of the 42 years between 1950 and 1992.
 He was appointed to the Privy Council in 1960.

 Amery was created a life peer upon his retirement from the House of Commons in 1992.
 For three decades, he was a leading figure in the Conservative Monday Club.
 He was the son-in-law of Conservative prime minister Harold Macmillan.
-His brother, John, was hanged for high treason for supporting Nazi Germany and Fascist Italy during the Second World War.
+In 1945, his brother John was hanged for high treason during the Second World War.

 Early and family life

-Amery was born in Chelsea, London.
+Amery was born in Chelsea, London, on 27 March 1919.
 His father was Leo Amery, a British statesman and Conservative politician.
 He was educated at Eaton House, Summer Fields School, Eton College and Balliol College, Oxford.
 While an undergraduate, he had a brief romance with the future novelist Barbara Pym, who was six years his senior.

 Military service

 Before the Second World War started, Amery was a war correspondent in the Spanish Civil War and later an attaché for the British Foreign Office in Belgrade.
-After the war began he joined the RAF as a sergeant in 1940, then was commissioned and transferred to the British Army on the General List in 1941, reaching the rank of Captain.
+After the war began he joined the RAF as a sergeant in 1940, then was commissioned and transferred to the British Army on the General List in 1941, reaching the rank of captain.

-He spent 1941–42 in the eastern Mediterranean (the Middle East, Malta, Yugoslavia) and served as Liaison Officer to the Albanian Resistance Movement in 1943–44 ("The Musketeers": Captain Julian Amery, Major David Smiley and Lieutenant-Colonel Neil McLean).
-The following year, Amery went to China to work with General Carton de Wiart, then Prime Minister's Personal Representative to Generalissimo Chiang Kai-shek.
+He spent 1941–42 in the eastern Mediterranean (the Middle East, Malta, Yugoslavia) and served as liaison officer to the Albanian Resistance Movement in 1943–44 ("The Musketeers": Captain Julian Amery, Major David Smiley and Lieutenant-Colonel Neil McLean).
+The following year, Amery went to China to work with General Carton de Wiart, then Prime Minister's personal representative to Generalissimo Chiang Kai-shek.
 Amery became a close friend of King Zog of Albania and described him as "the cleverest man I have ever met".